vonschutter/RTD-Setup/README.md

 ```
 Please note that you will need elevated priviledges on the Linux system (root).

-If you are using Windows you may copy and paste the same in to your Windows Subsystem for Linux (WSL) window to use this in WSL.
+If you are using Windows Subsystem for Linux (WSL) you may copy and paste the same in to your WSL terminal window to use this in WSL.

+If you want to run the **Software Bundle Installer** (and optimizer) in Windows 10; please use the link below to save the script locally.
 Since it does not make sense to use linux tools in Windows, the power tools themselves are not made available in the Windows environment; but, since the power tools do include an option for automatically building a Windows Desktop Virtual Machine (VDI) in Linux; the **Software Bundle Installer** for Windows will be run for you automatically inside the Virtual Machine by downloading and executing **rtd-me.sh.cmd** in the VM.

-If you want to run the **Software Bundle Installer** (and optimizer) in Windows please use the link below.

 On Windows rtd-me.sh.cmd will automatically:
 - Add a proper package manager for you (chocolatey)
 - Install some useful OSS software (Libre Office, Secure internet browsers and communication tools)
 - Debloat Windows (disabling services, telemetry, software not used)
 - Fix some minor security settings
+- Make some UI Tweaks for better usability

 Download:
 ```